Burnout is a growing issue, but what happens when you own your business and feel like you can’t take a break?

 - Brain dump everything out.

-- Write a P next to anything that’s priority.
+- Write a P next to anything that’s a priority.
 Write a W next to anything that can wait.
 Write an O next to anything that can be outsourced (or given to someone else to do).

 - Tackle something that can be done quickly and prioritise the other P’s left.
 Everything else can wait!